 The higher price is worth it since you can get a history of your new pet’s parentage, medical conditions, and vaccinations.

 Finally, the price is also dependent on the Filial or “F” class of dogs.
-An F1 Mini Goldendoodle is generally less expensive than an F2, which requires more attention to the genetic heritage than an F1.
-Like a fine wine, multi-generational litters will require time to ensure the desired mix of traits passed down to each tiny Goldendoodle puppy.
+An F1 Mini Goldendoodle is generally less expensive than an F2, which requires more attention to the genetic heritage than F1 or F1b mini Goldendoodles.
+Like a fine wine, multi-generational litters will require time to ensure the desired mix of traits is passed down to each smaller size Goldendoodle puppy.

 How Big Does A Mini Goldendoodle Get?

 Mini doodles, even though they are called “Mini”, come in different sizes.
 The average height for a male Mini Goldendoodle is 16 to 20 inches at the shoulder and 15 to 18 inches for a female.
-The weight of the male is between 20 and 35 lbs. with the female weighing in at 17 to 30 lbs.
+The weight of the male is between 20 and 35 lbs. with the female adult weight coming in at 17 to 30 lbs.